 Then the two mounting brackets screw through the motherboard and into the backplate.

-The final part of installation involves attaching the fans to the Noctua NH-U9B; stick a strip of the rubber down both ends of the cooler and then secures the fan on top of those with the wire clips.
+The final part of installation involves attaching the fans; stick a strip of the rubber down both ends of the cooler and then secures the fan on top of those with the wire clips.
 We will be testing a dual fan configuration so we installed dual NF-B9’s.

 At Verdis Reviews, we test CPU coolers by booting the PC up into Windows Vista and then taking temperatures in both idle and load states.